superasymmetry/Hackprinceton-Shapeup/README.md

 ### 1. Head Reconstruction — FaceLift

 A single photo is fed into **FaceLift**, which optimizes a set of 3D Gaussians to match the photo's appearance.
-The output is a `.splat` file — a binary-packed Gaussian splat representation of the user's head, rendered photorealistically in-browser via Three.js.
+The output (.ply) is converted into a `.splat` file — a binary-packed Gaussian splat representation of the user's head, rendered photorealistically in-browser via Three.js.

-To avoid redundant computation, the user's head is **baldified first via SMERK and cached**.
+To avoid redundant computation, the user's head is **baldified first via Gemini Nano Banana and cached**.
 All subsequent hair previews reuse the same bald head reconstruction, reducing N head generations (one per hairstyle) to a single generation.

 ---

 ### 2. Hair Generation — USC-HairSalon + PCA

-Rather than generating hair strands from scratch (expensive), 343 strand-level hair models from the **USC-HairSalon** dataset are pre-reduced along **3 PCA axes**.
+Rather than generating hair strands from scratch, 343 strand-level hair models from the **USC-HairSalon** dataset are pre-reduced along **3 PCA axes** (width, length, .
 For any user prompt, the system finds the nearest neighbor in PCA space and blends between adjacent models — producing strand-level `.ply` geometry with essentially no GPU cost at inference time.

 Each hair model encodes root-to-tip connectivity as edge-linked strands.
 Strands are classified into regions (top / sides / back) by their growth vector, enabling independent scaling per region.